opendocsg/slw-judgments-backfill/2012_SGCA_29/report.md

 (B) Case law on s 12 of the MDA

-29     None of the local cases concerning the offence under s 12 of the MDA of attempting to commit offences under the MDA has expounded on the elements of that offence of attempt: see _Public Prosecutor v Goh Ah Lim_ [1989] 2 SLR(R) 217 (attempt to export diamorphine; the accused was arrested at Changi Airport while waiting to board a flight for Australia), _Public Prosecutor v Ho So Mui_ [1993] 1 SLR(R) 57 (attempt to export diamorphine in furtherance of a common intention with another; the accused was arrested in the aircraft), _Goh Joon Tong and another v Public Prosecutor_ [1995] 3 SLR(R) 90 (abetting an attempt to export diamorphine) and _Public Prosecutor v Bryan Yeo Sin Rong and others_ [1998] SGHC 266 (attempt to export controlled drugs; the accused was arrested at the boarding gate at Changi Airport).
+29     None of the local cases concerning the offence under s 12 of the MDA of attempting to commit offences under the MDA has expounded on the elements of that offence of attempt: see _Public Prosecutor v Goh Ah Lim_ <span class="citation">[1989] 2 SLR(R) 217</span> (attempt to export diamorphine; the accused was arrested at Changi Airport while waiting to board a flight for Australia), _Public Prosecutor v Ho So Mui_ <span class="citation">[1993] 1 SLR(R) 57</span> (attempt to export diamorphine in furtherance of a common intention with another; the accused was arrested in the aircraft), _Goh Joon Tong and another v Public Prosecutor_ <span class="citation">[1995] 3 SLR(R) 90</span> (abetting an attempt to export diamorphine) and _Public Prosecutor v Bryan Yeo Sin Rong and others_ <span class="citation">[1998] SGHC 266</span> (attempt to export controlled drugs; the accused was arrested at the boarding gate at Changi Airport).

 (C) The elements of the general offence of attempt under s 511 of the Penal Code